sdiehl/stephendiehl.com/posts/poll.md

 actually used it.

-**Kind Polymorphism** is understandable since it's a fairly recent addition to GHC and already seems to a need for many poly-kinded versions of existing data structures in Base.
+**Kind Polymorphism** is understandable since it's a fairly recent addition to GHC and already there seems to a need for many poly-kinded versions of existing structures in Base.

 **Singletons** is also a rather fruitful modern area of research in bringing some semblance of dependent types to Haskell.
+The [singletons](http://hackage.haskell.org/package/singletons) library has been the subject of several ICFP talks and recent meetup talks.

 **Rank N-Types** invariably seems to always be a point of confusion in some discussions.
 I would indeed say that higher-ranked polymorphism is not widely understood and can be very subtle.

 **Type Families** is also a fairly new feature in GHC, and the subject of much active exploration.
-Only a few months ago did GHC 7.8 get closed type families.
+Only a few months ago did GHC 7.8 get closed type families, giving us the ability to encode much more [complex logic](http://dev.stephendiehl.com/hask/#closed-type-families) at the type level

-The most understood topics ( by virtue of receiving the fewest votes ) were:

 Binned amongst the **Web Development** user group, the most mentioned topics
 are: